Benefits Of Practicing Tennis Alone

 Many tennis courts have a practice wall.

 If you are lucky enough to have access, make the most of it.
-The tennis wall doesn't lie and it never makes a mistake!
+The tennis wall doesn't lie and it never makes a mistake.
+It's probably the best way to practice tennis alone!

 So in theory is the best-hitting partner in the world!
 It's such a good way to practice tennis alone.
 You can create a variety of solo tennis drills.
 You can keep it simple and get as many ball hits as possible.